-As well as the mainland reserves, there are also four marine reserves in the Subantarctic Islands, one in the Kermadecs to the north of New Zealand and one at Volkner Rocks in the Bay of Plenty.
-These reserves can only be accessed via boat, and some require special permits.
+New Zealand has four marine reserves in the Subantarctic Islands, one in the Kermadecs and one at Volkner Rocks in the Bay of Plenty.
+These reserves can only be accessed via boat and some require special permits.

 Antipodes Island/Moutere Mahue Marine Reserve